TimMouskhelichvili/personal/public/static/markdown/blog/javascript-gettime/en.md

 title: How To Get The Time In JavaScript?
 openGraphImage: /static/images/blog/javascript-gettime/cover.png
 date: 2021-12-06
-description: 4 different ways of rounding a number to 2 decimal places in javascript.
+description: A guide on how to get the time in JavaScript?
+Seconds.
+Milliseconds.
+Differences.
 author: Tim Mouskhelichvili
 tags: javascript
 ---